Repost Token

 a1~{base64_hash} - See Content-Addressing & Merkle Trees for details

-The p (parent) field references the original post being reposted:
+The sub (subject) field references the original action being reposted:

-- Creates immutable link between repost and original content
+- Creates an immutable, non-hierarchical link to the original content

 - Federation: remote instances can verify the complete chain